HP ALM Interface: Filter Conditions, Flags & Send Mail

 Video on Favorites

-• You can create favorite view in Quality Center window with your own custom settings.
-Example, in defects grid, you may want create a favorite view to show only defects detected by you or assigned to you.
+• You can create a favorite view in the Quality Center window with your own custom settings.
+For example, in the defects grid you may want to create a favorite view to show only defects detected by you or assigned to you.

 • Private favorite is visible only to you.